TaxLee/Wave-Generation-and-SIMA-File-Export/README.md

 The core of the tool is the `waveGUI_v3.m` file which integrates robust spectrum modeling and seamless data export functionalities.
 The GUI supports:

 - Toggle between Regular and Irregular wave types.
-- Various spectrum models including multiple JONSWAP parameterizations, Torsethaugen, Ochi-Hubble, and PM variations.
+- Various spectrum models including multiple JONSWAP parameterizations, Torsethaugen (testing), Ochi-Hubble (testing), and PM variations.
 - Customizable simulation parameters such as time step, number of samples, ramp duration, and random seed.
 - Real-time plotting to preview generated wave elevations.
 - Easy configuration management with options to load and save settings.

 ## Features

-- **Wave Type & Spectrum Model:**
-    Switch effortlessly between regular and irregular wave generation.
+- **Wave Type & Spectrum Model:**Switch effortlessly between regular and irregular wave generation.
 The irregular wave mode provides a choice among several spectrum models, including enhanced formulations like Torsethaugen and Ochi-Hubble.

-- **Simulation Parameters:**
-    Define essential parameters (time step, sample count, ramp duration, etc.) to tailor the simulation to your specific requirements.
+- **Simulation Parameters:**Define essential parameters (time step, sample count, ramp duration, etc.) to tailor the simulation to your specific requirements.

-- **Visualization:**
-    The GUI provides a built-in plotting area for a real-time preview of the wave elevation, enabling immediate feedback on parameter adjustments.
+- **Visualization:**The GUI provides a built-in plotting area for a real-time preview of the wave elevation, enabling immediate feedback on parameter adjustments.

-- **Data Export:**
-    Export your generated wave data as a SIMA-formatted ASCII file, making it convenient for additional analysis or integration into other tools.
+- **Data Export:**Export your generated wave data as a SIMA-formatted ASCII file, making it convenient for additional analysis or integration into other tools.
 - **Configuration Management:**
   Easily save your simulation settings and reload them later, ensuring quick setup changes and collaboration with colleagues.

 ## Prerequisites